shelt/freecoin-legacy/README.md

 With banks that deal with regular currencies, all regulation happens in one place.
 Storing the amount of money each person has and the processing of transactions all happens on a few servers.
 Though they probably take backup and security very seriously, banks (and the governments that regulate them) represent a central authority over a vastly powerful resource.
 With decentralized currencies, transactions are processed and balances are stored by the people.
 Everyone agrees on how things should work, so it works.

 ### Source guidelines
 * Variables/parameters that refer to the count of an array should use size_t.
 Bytesizes should not.
 If you're smarter than me and you think they should, please let me know.
+NOTE: Block/transaction headers are fixed-size and as such are exempt from this.
 * Memory allocation (i.e., blocks) for a function's output is always done via implementation.
 Pointers to the pre-allocated memory block are passed into the function.

 ### To-Do
 * Blocks
 * What is the input signature a signature of?
-* Functions to build inputs and outputs
+* Functions to build inputs and outputs (as structs)
 * Input and output counts should be larger than 1 byte. more than 255 should be allowed
 * Need to store the tx hash in the block header.
 * Move all pointer astrixes to prefix form